The short answer – yes. However, divorce is never a simple process. There are some situations that only complicate the process.

 Need Help?
 Call a Divorce Lawyer in Westchester County.

-Friedman & Friedman, Attorneys at Law exists to help clients obtain the smoothest divorce they possibly can and to protect their rights every step of the way.
+Friedman & Friedman PLLC, Attorneys at Law exists to help clients obtain the smoothest divorce they possibly can and to protect their rights every step of the way.
 If your spouse does not want a divorce, or if you don’t know where your spouse is, we can help you find answers.

 Contact us today to discuss your options!